armintoepfer/BAMExtract/README.md

 BAMExtract
 ==========

-Extracts regions from a bam file and exports as in sam format
+Extracts regions from a BAM file and exports in SAM format